RachelAbbie/Rock-Paper-Scissors/README.txt

-A simple Rock-Paper-Scissor Game created using JavaScript.
+A simple Rock-Paper-Scissor Game created using Vanilla JavaScript.